Justmajd/42-bus-website/README.md

 ## 📱 Overview

-**42 Bus** is a comprehensive, full-stack bus booking and management application designed specifically for the 42 Amman campus community.
+**42 Bus** is a comprehensive, full-stack bus booking and management application designed specifically for the 42 Irbid campus community.
 Built with modern technologies and optimized for real-world deployment, this app streamlines the entire bus transportation experience for students, drivers, and administrators.

 The application is available on **Web**, **Android**, and **iOS**, providing seamless access across all devices using a single codebase powered by Capacitor.